kaityo256/jackknife/README.md

 ## C++ Sample

-Suppose x is a randome variable which obeys normal distribution.
-We want to calculale the following three values.
+Suppose x is a randome variable which obeys the normal distribution.
+We want to estimate the following three quantities.

 1. 1 / <x^2> = 1
 2. <x^4> / <x^2>^2 = 3